 There is an excellent website for Series 1 enthusiasts worldwide, which includes many photos, details of spares and suppliers, hints & tips, copies of manuals etc — just about everything the international community of Solihull vehicle owners could want!
 There's also a very active Forum, can answer virtually any question you may care to ask.
 Visit this thoroughly-recommended site at www.lrsoc.com.

 To view the myriad excitements on the Teeafit Sound & Vision site, click here.
-In particular, Series 1 enthusiasts may wish to explore the details of the DVD of original footage from the classic 'First Overland' (1955 Oxford & Cambridge Far Eastern Expedition, London to Singapore) journey, now available worldwide for only £22.
+In particular, Series 1 enthusiasts may wish to explore the details of the films of original footage from the classic 'First Overland' (1955 Oxford & Cambridge Far Eastern Expedition, London to Singapore) journey, now available worldwide on DVD for only £22, or download from Vimeo.
+But what happened to the two cars?... the story is told in 'After Overland'.
 Students of Land-Rover's early history may also like to see the 'Stop Gap' DVD, which features the man who was the 'Midwife' of the original Land-Rover, Project Engineer Arthur Goddard.
 Arthur not only tells some fascinating tales of how a rough sketch in the sand on a Welsh beach became the 'World's Best 4x4xFar', but also shatters some well-loved myths.
 There's also 'LR65' — a video record of Land Rover's 65th anniversary Celebrations at Packington Hall in Warwickshire.